Lose fat fast by avoiding the most common fat-loss mistakes to achieve a lean and strong body

 It works like this: think of a dial with the numbers 0 to 10 on a scale from left to right, with 10 signalling that you’re doing absolutely everything right to lose weight, and zero implying you’re doing absolutely everything wrong.

 You previously thought you needed your needle pointing bang on 10 to make a positive difference to your waistline.
 You now know that’s wrong because perfection doesn’t exist.
 The reality is that to lose fat you only need your needle to be pointing at 6.
-That’s it.
-That’s only just passed half-way!
+That’s it!
+Only just past half-way!
 That’s not a big deal at all.
 You may already be pointing at 4 or 5, so you really don’t need to make too many changes to nudge that needle in the right direction to start dropping weight.
 And the best bit is that once your needle is at 6, it becomes so much easier to move it up again, to a 6.5 or even 7, so that your spare tyre shrinks even faster!

 Mistake 4: You Focus on Complete Restriction, not Controlled Restraint